 Even if you don’t have a 360 degree camera or a high quality camera, you can create your own HDRI by combining existing free materials and objects.

-In this article, I will show you how to create such HDRI in Blender.
+In this article, we will show you how to create a HDRI in Blender.

 What is HDRI?

 HDRI stands for High Dynamic Range Image, which is an image with a high luminance range (from Wikipedia).

 It consists of a 360-degree image or a cubemap texture (an image divided into six cubes), and can be used for ambient light, reflection on metallic materials, or as a background for artworks (Skybox).

 You can experience the sample scene from STYLY GALLERY.